vitessio/website/content/en/blog/2022-12-05-vtadmin-intro.md

 1. As command line arguments at initialization time
 2. As an HTTP header cookie or gRPC metadata _after_ initialization time

-More information on the different clustser discovery methods, and how to use them, can be found in our [cluster discovery documentation](/docs/15.0/reference/vtadmin//cluster_discovery).
+More information on the different cluster discovery methods, and how to use them, can be found in our [cluster discovery documentation](/docs/15.0/reference/vtadmin//cluster_discovery).

 ### Role-based access control
 VTAdmin also supports role-based access control (RBAC).
 This allows you to restrict access to, and actions on certain resources to a subset of users for an added layer of security.
 For more information on how to configure RBAC in VTAdmin, refer to our documentation [here](https://vitess.io/docs/15.0/reference/vtadmin/role-based-access-control/).